-How to Select Serial Communications Products
+Serial Communications Products Information

+Serial communications products include a variety of devices that send data serially, or one bit at a time.
 Serial and parallel communications are two methods of sending data between two microprocessors or computer devices.
 Parallel communication involves sending data all at once using multiple channels (wire conductors, optical fibers, etc.).
 While parallel data transfer is capable of transmitting large amounts of data very quickly, its need for multiple channels requires more space and resources and may result in crosstalk interference between channels.

 Serial vs. parallel communication.
 Image credit: What When How

 Because serial data transfer requires only one channel, serial systems tend to be smaller and cheaper to produce when used in large-scale networks.
 Serial technology is also beginning to supersede parallel in smaller short distance networks due to technological improvements in signal integrity and transmission speed.

 The Engineering360 SpecSearch database contains information about numerous serial communications devices.

 - Adapters provide one or more serial ports to a host computer.